PascalHonegger/ChaosConnect/README.md

 As it's main purpose is to display the current state of the board, we decided that frameworks such as Angular are overkill.

 ### Load balancing

 We use [Envoy](https://www.envoyproxy.io/) as a reverse proxy to handle load balancing.
-We had to use Envoy as it's the only reverse proxy which currently supports grpc-web.
+We had to use Envoy as it's the only reverse proxy which currently supports `grpc-web`.

 ### Backend
 The backend is split into two parts: